lukencode/FluentEmail/README.markdown

 [FluentEmail.Core](src/FluentEmail.Core) - Just the domain model.
 Includes very basic defaults, but is also included with every other package here.

-[FluentEmail.Smtp](src/Senders/FluentEmail.Smtp) - Now we're talking.
-Send emails via SMTP.
+[FluentEmail.Smtp](src/Senders/FluentEmail.Smtp) - Send email via SMTP server.

 [FluentEmail.Razor](src/Renderers/FluentEmail.Razor) - Generate emails using Razor templates.
 Anything you can do in ASP.NET is possible here.
 Uses the [RazorLight](https://github.com/toddams/RazorLight) project under the hood.